microsoft/PowerApps-Samples/cds/orgsvc/C#/ConnectionRole/README.md

 ### Demonstrate

 1. Defines some anonymous types to define the range of possible connection property values.
-2. Creates a connection role for account and contact entity.
+2. Creates a connection role for account and contact table.
-3. Creates a connection role object type code record for account and contact entity.
+3. Creates a connection role object type code record for account and contact table.

 ### Clean up